 Global Entry is focused on streamlining re-entry into the United States from travel abroad while TSA PreCheck allows for faster security screening at U.S. Airports.
 TSA PreCheck can be added to Global Entry membership once a traveler is accepted.
-Clear is a private biometric-based "fast pass" that gets business traveler to the front of the U.S. security line.
+CLEAR is a private biometric-based "fast pass" that gets business and leisure travelers to the front of the U.S. security line.

 But why choose one when you can easily sign up for all?

 We believe in-person connections drive businesses forward, but too often the process to get there is riddled with poor booking experiences, weather delays, and long lines.
-Global Entry, TSA PreCheck, and Clear can get business travelers through the security process and immigration and customs faster so they can focus on being there rather than the process of getting there.
+Global Entry, TSA PreCheck, and CLEAR can get business and leisure travelers through the security process and immigration and customs faster so they can focus on being there rather than the process of getting there.

-U.S. Global Entry is a fast-track program that gives business travelers access to an easier and faster customs and immigration process when returning to the U.S. from an international airport.
-Global Entry includes the benefits of TSA PreCheck, reducing friction in arrivals and departures for business travelers at more than 200 domestic and international airports.
+U.S. Global Entry is a fast-track program that gives business and leisure travelers access to an easier and faster customs and immigration process when returning to the U.S. from an international airport.
+Global Entry includes the benefits of TSA PreCheck, reducing friction in arrivals and departures for business and leisure travelers at more than 200 domestic and international airports.

-In addition to U.S. citizens and permanent residents without a criminal history, U.S. Global Entry is also available to citizens of the United Kingdom, Germany, Switzerland, Mexico, Argentina, India, Colombia, Panama, Singapore, South Korea, and Taiwan.
-Canadian citizens are also eligible through the joint U.S.-Canadian NEXUS program.
+In addition to U.S. citizens and permanent residents without a criminal history, U.S. Global Entry is also available to citizens of Argentina, Australia, Brazil, Canada, Colombia, Germany, India, Mexico, New Zealand, Panama, Republic of Korea, Singapore, Switzerland, Taiwan, and United Kingdom.

 Business travelers need to apply and be pre-approved for the U.S. Global Entry program.
-There’s an application process, background check, and in-person interview -- but we know business travelers are short on time so we highlight the easiest ways to enroll below.
+There is an application process, background check, and in-person interview—but we know business travelers are short on time so we highlight the easiest ways to enroll below.

 U.S. Global Entry members will also receive a U.S. Global Entry Card to use at land and sea ports of entry.